 The first consists of extensions of Coleman's exchange model (1972) that incorporate networks.
 Coleman assumed that actors have an interest in some events and control over others.
 By exchanging control over events in which they are less interested for control over events in which they are more interested, mutually beneficial outcomes can be achieved.
 The main mechanism in this model is that of a market.
-The model is able to predict the division of control among the actors in equilibrium.
+The model can predict the division of control among the actors in equilibrium.
 Power (and value of the events) is derived from the model, rather than being introduced on an ad hoc basis.
 While the original Coleman model assumed that exchange possibilities are unrestricted, later models introduced the concept of unequal exchange opportunities by connecting Coleman's exchange model to networks (Laumann et al. 1987).
 In these models, structural constraints force actors to exchange with particular other actors.
 Moreover, the models were adapted to predict outcomes on issues on which there are only two policy alternatives (such as yes or no).
-Coleman's model thus became extended to outcomes of collective decision-making processes.
-Later models explicitly represented the two earlier mentioned decision-making stages by distinguishing agents like interests groups and agents like public authorities with voting rights (König 1993) and extended the models from dichotomous issues to one-dimensional issue dimensions (König and Proksch 2006).
+Coleman's model thus became extended to outcomes of collective decisionmaking processes.
+Later models explicitly represented the two earlier mentioned decisionmaking stages by distinguishing agents like interest groups and agents like public authorities with voting rights (König 1993) and extended the models from dichotomous issues to onedimensional issue dimensions (König and Proksch 2006).
+An excellent overview of this line of research in the European Union is given by Thurner (2017).